Fabi8997/mircv-project/README.md

 If the user wants to keep the previuusly inserted parameters he/she can enter another query using the right command, otherwise he/she can change the settings

 ### Notes
+Due to the size of the index and the collection, we've add it to the .gitignore file, so they're not present in the repository.

-To start the indexing, the collection must be present in the Dataset folder.
+To start the indexing, the collection must be present in the Dataset folder, the link to download it is at the beginning of this file.

 The index will be generated in a folder called Files.